jaa2/HashReport/README.md

 # HashReport
 HashReport is a Python3 interface/script for generating reports of the hashes of files in a directory and any subdirectories.
+It can be used for comparing directories on separate drives.

 By default, it creates a text file containing the following components separated by tabs:
 * Filename relative to the directory path